 Where information may be held

-Information may be held at our offices and third-party agencies, service providers, representatives and agents.
-Information may be transferred internationally including to countries that do not have data protection laws equivalent to those in the UK. [take this statement out if your cloud IT provider stores your information within the European Economic Area - EEA]
+Information may be held at our offices and third-party agencies, service providers, representatives, and agents.
 We have security measures in place to seek to ensure that there is appropriate security for information we hold.

 How long we keep your information